 - People's communication needs were assessed and detailed in their care plans.
-This documented the person's preferred method of communication, any impairments that could affect communication, and guided staff on the best ways to communicate with them. - The registered manager confirmed they could provide large scale print of any documents if required for people with sight difficulties and could change documents to suit most needs.
+This set out the person's preferred method of communication, any impairments that could affect communication, and guided staff on the best ways to communicate with them. - Documents could be adapted to suit people's needs, such as larger print.